gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

     ## 10 lindy  2.34
     ## # … with 567 more rows

-You’re next best guess is *until*.
+This new word list suggests that *unlit* or *until* would be a good next choice, so we’ll go with *until*.
 And if none of the letters in **arose** and **until** appear in the solution…